kavia-common/samsung-tv-content-hub-79822-85981/mytv_frontend/DEV_SERVER.md

 - Home and Login navigate to /home and /login respectively.
 - Settings and My Plan navigate to anchors on the Home page (/home#settings and /home#plan), with smooth scroll into view.
 - Buttons are focusable and remote/keyboard accessible (Enter activates).

+Validation checklist:
+1) Start dev server on port 3001: npm run dev -- --host 0.0.0.0 --port 3001
+2) Open the app and wait for Splash to redirect (~5.5s) to /home.
+3) Confirm top menu shows four buttons: Home, Login, Settings, My Plan.
+4) Use keyboard/remote:
+   - Left/Right moves focus between the four buttons.
+   - Enter on Home -> stays on /home.
+   - Enter on Login -> navigates to /login, inputs are focusable.
+   - Enter on Settings -> navigates to /home#settings and scrolls the Settings section into view.
+   - Enter on My Plan -> navigates to /home#plan and scrolls the section into view.
+5) Confirm no dev server restart occurs when navigating or interacting with UI.

 ## Tizen packaging (no external zip)
 The packaging flow no longer uses the system `zip` CLI.
 Instead, a Node-based zipper writes a valid .wgt file: